Free CrowdStrike IDP Exam Actual Questions & Explanations

 Preparation Guidance

-• Map Zero Trust Architecture, Identity Protection Tenets, Falcon Identity Protection Fundamentals, Domain Security Assessment, Risk Assessment, User Assessment, Threat Hunting and Investigation, Risk Management with Policy Rules, Configuration and Connectors, Multifactor Authentication (MFA) and Identity-as-a-Service (IDaaS) Configuration Basics, Falcon Fusion SOAR for Identity Protection, and GraphQL API to weekly study goals and track your progress.
+• Map Zero Trust Architecture, Identity Protection Tenets, Falcon Identity Protection Fundamentals, Domain Security Assessment, Risk Assessment, User Assessment, Threat Hunting and Investigation, Risk Management with Policy Rules, Configuration and Connectors, Multifactor Authentication (MFA) and Identity-as-a-Service (IDaaS) Configuration Basics, Falcon Fusion SOAR for Identity Protection, and GraphQL API to weekly study goals.
+Track progress and adjust pace as needed.

-• Work through practice question sets and review explanations for both correct and incorrect answers to identify and address weak areas.
+• Work through practice question sets topic by topic.
+Read explanations for both correct and incorrect answers to reinforce understanding and identify knowledge gaps.

 Explore other CrowdStrike certifications: view all CrowdStrike exams.